PRIVACY NOTICE

 • Next of kin and emergency contact information.

-• National Insurance number / Social Security number or other taxpayer or government identification
+• National Insurance number / Social Security number or other taxpayer or government identification number.

 • Bank account details, payroll records, student loan details (if any) and tax status information.